phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 Collective motions of the slowest mode in human hemoglobin from ANM calculations using DynOmics.
 {: style="font-size: medium;"}

+For those interested, a full treatment of the mathematics of GNMs can be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>.

 [^Yang]: Yang, L., Song, G., Jernigan, R. 2009.
 Protein elastic network models and the ranges of cooperativity.
 PNAS 106(30), 12347-12352. https://doi.org/10.1073/pnas.0902159106

+[^Yang2]: Yang, L., Song, G., & Jernigan, R. L. 2009.
+Comparisons of experimental and computed protein anisotropic temperature factors.
+Proteins, 76(1), 164–175. https://doi.org/10.1002/prot.22328